^

 • Doxycycline.

-Antibiotic is selected in accordance with the identified pathogen, age and condition of the patient.
-In parallel, probiotics are prescribed to maintain the microflora of the digestive tract, vitamin preparations, possibly antihistamines, to prevent an allergic reaction.
+The antibiotic is selected in accordance with the identified pathogen, age and condition of the patient.
+At the same time, probiotics are prescribed to maintain the microflora of the digestive tract, vitamin preparations, and possibly antihistamines to prevent allergic reactions.
 When determining the viral nature of stomatitis, most often it is herpes, antiviral drugs are prescribed:

 • Acyclovir.